UPPMAX/programming_formalisms/docs/git/branches.md

 - The 2 groups create one branch each according to issue above.
 - Go to the branch
-- Create a .py file which can be a function in the full program with a good name
+- Create a .py file which can be a function in the full program with a good name in the ``src/weather`` directory
+- Copy-paste the suitable example below.
-- Make a docstring describing what the function should do
+- (If there is time) Make a docstring describing what the function should do
-- We will not go further with the file now, so let's go back to mai
+- We will not go further with the file now, so let's go back to ``main``

-??? example "Exampe code 6.1 using ``pandas``"
+??? example "Example code 6.1 (read Uppsala 1722-2022) using ``pandas``"

     ```python
     import pandas as pd

-    df=pd.read_csv("../data/uppsala_tm_1722-2022.dat",sep='\s+')
+    df=pd.read_csv("../../data/uppsala_tm_1722-2022.dat",sep='\s+')
     print(df)
     df.columns=['Year','Month','Day','T','Tcorr','Data id']
     print(df.Tcorr)
     ```

-??? example "Exampe code 6.2 using ``pandas``"
+??? example "Example code 6.2 (read other Swedish stations) using ``pandas``"

     ```python
     column_names=['Date','Time','Temp']